Information and Services for Survivors of Domestic Violence

-- Crime Victims Compensation: This program is run by the Oregon Department of Justice.
-It provides a way to ease the financial losses of the victim and the victim's family as a result of violent crimes.
+This program is run by the Oregon Department of Justice.
+It provides a way to ease the financial burden for violent crime victims and their families.

-- Co-located advocate program: Community DV advocates who work in many DHS Child Welfare and Self Sufficiency branch offices.
+Community DV advocates who work in many ODHS Child Welfare and Self-Sufficiency Program local offices.
 Where available, they provide direct onsite safety planning and advocacy.
 And since they are not state employees, they are exempt from mandatory reporting laws.

-- DV Point People Program: Many of our branch offices have regular DHS employees with particular expertise in DV issues.
+Many of our branch offices have regular ODHS employees with particular expertise in DV issues.

 Safety information and planning

-A brochure that gives a brief overview of what services are available for people who come to us while in a domestic violence situation.
-(Versions in English - Spanish - Russian - Vietnamese)
+This brochure gives a brief overview of what services are available for people in domestic violence situations.

-- Internet safety: Computer and smartphone use can be monitored, and it is virtually impossible to completely clear all traces from your computer of the web sites you have visited.
+Computer and smartphone use can be monitored, and it is virtually impossible to completely clear all traces from your computer of the web sites you have visited.
 If you are afraid your internet and/or computer usage might be monitored, please use a safer computer, call your local hotline, and/or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
-Learn more from these organizations:
+Learn more from the National Domestic Violence Hotline.

 Identity theft is rampant in the United States.
 Survivors of domestic violence must take extra precautions to protect themselves from abusers who use identity as a means of power and control.